“Why am I getting BitLocker recovery message?”

 - A data recovery agent (DRA) can use their credentials to unlock the drive.
 If the drive is an operating system drive, it must be mounted as a data drive on another computer for the data recovery agent to unlock it.

 Several situations can cause the BitLocker recovery mode to be triggered; let's review them as follows:

 - When you forget your PIN, which can force you to enter the incorrect PIN too many times, this could lead to activating an anti-hammering logic of the TPM.

-- It also can happen when your keyword has a different layout, your Caps is on, or when you are on a non-Eng language.
+- It also can happen when your keyword has a different layout, your Caps are on, or when you are in a non-Eng language.

 - If you lose your BitLocker recovery key in a USB or paper-printed format, you will be locked out of the encrypted data.

 - When you turn off BIOS while reading a USB in a pre-boot environment using USB-based keys.

 - When changing the BIOS boot order to boot another drive ahead of the hard drive

 - When upgrading startup components like BIOS upgrades.

 - Any master boot record (MBR) alteration or modification on the disk

 - Changes to the boot manager (bootmgr) on the disk.

 - Failing to boot from a network drive before booting from the hard drive